Abraham van Diepenbeeck

-Abraham van Diepenbeeck (9 May 1596 (baptised) – between May and September 1675) was Dutch painter, draftsman, glass painter, print maker and tapestry designer who worked most of his active career in Antwerp.
+Abraham van Diepenbeeck (9 May 1596 (baptised) – between May and September 1675) was a Dutch painter, draftsman, glass painter, print maker and tapestry designer who worked most of his active career in Antwerp.
 He designed glass windows for various churches and monasteries in Antwerp for which he made many design drawings and oil sketches.
 He engraved and designed many prints which were published by prominent Antwerp printers such as van Meurs, the Plantin Press and Martinus van den Enden the Elder.
 He had a close relationship with the workshop of the leading Flemish Baroque painter Peter Paul Rubens and collaborated on various projects under the direction of Rubens.
-In the 1630's van Diepenbeeck started to create monumental paintings.
+In the 1630s van Diepenbeeck started to create monumental paintings.
 His work was influenced by Rubens and Anthony van Dyck.

 Life

 Van Diepenbeeck was born in 's-Hertogenbosch as the son of the glass painter Jan Roelofsz. van Diepenbeeck.
 The early Dutch biographer Arnold Houbraken alleged that van Diepenbeeck was in Italy to study glass painting likely in the late 1610s or early 1620s.
 Modern scholarship has cast some doubt on this study time in Italy.
 It is believed that he studied with his father and left 's-Hertogenbosch for Antwerp after his father's death in 1620.
 It is possible that his move from his home town in 1621 was related to the war negotiations that were underway that year, which particularly threatened the northern border provinces of the Southern Netherlands, where 's Hertogenbosch was located.